carloscastellanos/teaching/STAR701/web/web.md

 }
 ```

-Now in the HTML, add the class to a header and a paragraph:
+7. Now in the HTML, add the `highlight` class to a header and a paragraph:

 ```
 <h1 class="highlight">This is a highlighted header.</h1>

 <p class="highlight">This is a highlighted paragraph.</p>

 ```

 >[!NOTE]